Overview

 In the PhD Residency, I enjoy weekly meetings with my fellow residents to encourage and sharpen one another in scholarship and to hear from leading professors and theologians today.
 The interdisciplinary discussions we have on everything from political theology to historic church doctrines serve to round out my doctoral study by broadening the scope beyond my field of research.

-Samad H.
+Samad Hashmi

 Apologetics Emphasis